 Solus comes with the root password disabled by default settings as an additional layer of security.
-During the installation of Solus a user with administrator rights can be created but when you try to ‘su’ in the Terminal you will see authentication failure error even with the administrator password.
+During the installation of Solus, a user with administrator rights can be created.
+Still, when you try to ‘su’ in the Terminal, you will see an authentication failure error even with the administrator password.

 Let me throw some light on the administrator and the root account.

 In Linux, even the administrator runs as a standard user normally.
-When activities such as installing updates or apps, or changing config files, the system prompts for the administrator password.
+When installing updates or apps or changing config files, the system prompts for the administrator password.
 Once that activity is completed, the system reverts the user access rights to working as a standard user.

-By using the ‘su’ command in the ‘Terminal’ a user can get continuous root access without the need to enter ‘sudo’ every time.
+Using the ‘su’ command in the ‘Terminal,’ a user can get continuous root access without entering ‘sudo’ every time.
 This makes things to be done quickly.
 In Solus, the root access is disabled by default settings.

 Enabling Root Password on Solus

-2) Let’s first check if root is enabled in your PC.
+2) Let’s first check if the root is enabled on your PC.
 Enter ‘su’ and press enter.

 3) Enter the administrator password and hit enter.
-You should get “su: Authentication failure” error.
+You should get the “su: Authentication failure” error.

-4) Enter ‘su sudo’ to enable the root password.
+4) Enter ‘sudo su’ to enable the root password.
 Now try entering the administrator password.
-The system should take you to the root prompt where you will have continuous root privileges until the end of that Terminal session.
+The system should take you to the root prompt, where you will have continuous root privileges until the end of that Terminal session.